githubtraining/using-github-actions-for-ci/responses/read-failed-log.md

-If you dig deeper into the logs, you may notice this error in particular:
+One of the failing tests is: `Initializes with two players`.
+If you dig deeper into the logs, you may notice these results in particular:

 ```shell
   ● Game › Game › Initializes with two players